xiix0/scam/README.md

-You will triumph over your enemy.
+You are standing on my toes.